WP-API/node-wpapi/README.md

 `node-wpapi` is an isomorphic JavaScript client for the [WordPress REST API](https://developer.wordpress.org/rest-api) that makes it easy for your JavaScript application to request specific resources from a [WordPress](https://wordpress.org) website.
 It uses a query builder-style syntax to let you craft the request being made to REST API endpoints, then returns the API's response to your application as a JSON object.
 And don't let the name fool you: with [Webpack](https://webpack.github.io/) or [Browserify](http://browserify.org/), `node-wpapi` works just as well in the browser as it does on the server!

-This library is maintained by K. Adam White at [Bocoup](https://bocoup.com), with contributions from a [great community](https://github.com/WP-API/node-wpapi/graphs/contributors) of WordPress and JavaScript developers.
+This library is maintained by K. Adam White at [Human Made](https://humanmade.com), with contributions from a [great community](https://github.com/WP-API/node-wpapi/graphs/contributors) of WordPress and JavaScript developers.

 To get started, `npm install wpapi` or [download the browser build](https://wp-api.github.io/node-wpapi/wpapi.zip) and check out "Installation" and "Using the Client" below.